The Classics

 Charles Fillmore co-founded Unity Church with his wife Myrtle.
 He taught that health, prosperity, and spiritual awakening come through understanding divine principle and right thinking.
 His work emphasised metaphysical Christianity and affirmative prayer.

-Read more →New ThoughtMyrtle Fillmore
+Read more →Myrtle Fillmore

 1845-1931